styfie/Mood-Tracker-Journal/README.md

 # 🌸 Mood Tracker Journal 🌸

-A simple and minimalist web app to track your daily moods using emojis, journal entries, and an interactive calendar — built with HTML, CSS, and JavaScript.
+A simple and minimalist web app to track your daily moods using emojis, journal entries, and an interactive calendar.
+Built with HTML, CSS, and JavaScript.

 ![Preview](./Preview1.png)
 ![Preview](./Preview2.png)